Joseph Haydn: Early life

 There is reason to think that Haydn's singing impressed those who heard him, because in 1739 (Note: Finscher 2000.
 Jones 2009a dates the visit to early summer, i.e. cherry season, since during the visit, Reutter plied the child with fresh cherries as a means of inducing him to learn to sing a trill.) he was brought to the attention of Georg Reutter the Younger, the director of music in St. Stephen's Cathedral in Vienna, who happened to be visiting Hainburg and was looking for new choirboys.
 Haydn passed his audition with Reutter, and after several months of further training moved to Vienna (1740), where he worked for the next nine years as a chorister.

 Haydn lived in the Kapellhaus next to the cathedral, along with Reutter, Reutter's family, and the other four choirboys, which after 1745 included his younger brother Michael.
 The choirboys were instructed in Latin and other school subjects as well as voice, violin, and keyboard.
 Reutter was of little help to Haydn in the areas of music theory and composition, giving him only two lessons in his entire time as a chorister.
 However, since St. Stephen's was one of the leading musical centres in Europe, Haydn learned a great deal simply by serving as a professional musician there.

 Like Frankh before him, Reutter did not always bother to make sure Haydn was properly fed.
 As he later told his biographer Albert Christoph Dies, Haydn was motivated to sing well, in hopes of gaining more invitations to perform before aristocratic audiences, where the singers were usually served refreshments.
+Anthony Tommasini writes that "Matthias Hyaydn must have felt guilty, if not horrified, when he received a letter from the choir director proposing that Joseph's soprano voice be surgically preserved."